 Let me tell you a story about a decision that, if today’s report is remotely near the mark, you have a one in five chance of having to make.

-Imagine, for a moment, you’re your 50s.
+Imagine, for a moment (which may not be too hard for some people), you’re your 50s.
 You’ve spent years building your professional reputation, been careful on the positions you’ve accepted, the interviews you’ve attended.
 After many nights of staying late in the office.
 Many mornings of getting in early, preparing for that big presentation.
 The stress, the worry, the graft.
 After all this, you’ve finally reached the peak of your career.

 Your children are getting older but they’re not grown up.
 You have to balance trips to sports clubs, and the odd school run with getting on.
 You still have to put dinner on the table.
 Even though it’s a joy, it still takes up a lot of your life.
 The struggle to balance professional and personal lives is tough.